rvegajr/ez-db-schema-core/README.md

 ## Release Notes

+### V 9.0.1 (2025-02-19)
+- Added comprehensive test coverage for DependencyGraph and RequiredFeatures
+- Implemented smart feature detection (Auditing, Versioning, SoftDelete)
+- Enhanced dependency graph generation with support for complex relationships
+- Improved null handling and error resilience
+- Added support for .NET 9.0

+### V 8.1.0
-### V 8.0.2 - Nuget package upgrades,  updated to .net 8.0; Update to Microsoft SqlClientm added Server Trust Cert setting;
+- Nuget package upgrades, updated to .NET 8.0
+- Update to Microsoft SqlClient
+- Added Server Trust Cert setting

-### V 7.0.0 - Nuget package upgrades,  updated to .net 7.0
+### V 7.0.0
+- Nuget package upgrades, updated to .NET 7.0

-### V 6.0.1 - Added the ability to tell the generator to not auto create the primary keys if they are missing
+### V 6.0.1
+- Added the ability to tell the generator to not auto create the primary keys if they are missing

-### V 6.0.0 - Migration to .net 6.0
+### V 6.0.0
+- Migration to .NET 6.0